 Yes.
 In most cases, your foreign spouse can qualify for Social Security survivor benefits.
 This is equivalent to half of the deceased worker’s full benefits upon the taxpayer’s passing.
-But before they can claim this, the standard requirements for eligibility should be met.
+But before they can claim this, they should meet the standard requirements for eligibility.

 Double Taxation: What Is It and How Can Expats Avoid It

 Double taxation happens when you pay income tax twice from the same source.
 This can happen if your income tax is taken from both a corporate and personal level.
-But it can also happen with international trades and investments where you are taxed by both countries.
+But it can also happen with international trades and investments where both countries taxed you.

 Expats living and working abroad are more likely to face double taxation since U.S. citizens are required to report their foreign income to the IRS.
 But this doesn’t exempt you from paying social security taxes in the country of your residence.
 Luckily, there are a few methods you can use to avoid this problem such as totalization agreements.

 Totalization agreements help U.S. citizens avoid double taxation on income concerning Social Security tax through a unified consensus with other countries.
 This helps both taxpayers and tax agencies to figure out if a person needs to pay social security tax to a foreign country.
 Currently, these are the only countries that have a totalization agreement with the U.S.

 - Slovak Republic